Rheumatoid arthritis (RA) is an autoimmune disease. It causes pain, swelling, stiffness, and loss of function in the joints.

 Splints applied to painful joints may reduce pain.
 Devices that help with daily activities can also reduce stress on joints.
 Devices include:

 Stress reduction can ease the difficulties of living with a chronic, painful disease.
-Participating in an exercise program or joining a support group are two strategies you can use to reduce stress.
+Participating in an exercise program or joining a support group are 2 strategies you can use to reduce stress.
 Cognitive behavioral therapy, a form of talk therapy, and meditation may also offer benefits in reducing your pain and improving your ability to cope with RA.

 American College of Rheumatology